the-illarionov/the-superawesome-frontend-boilerplate/README.md

 - [Xstate](https://stately.ai/).

   I am such a huge fan of it, I use it in every project.
-See an example of a login machine [here](./frontend/src/components/FormLogin/machines/).
+I have separate styleguide for dealing with machines [here](./src/machines/README.md).

-  Also check how XState can own e2e-testing [here](./frontend/e2e/).
+  Also check how XState can own e2e-testing [here](./e2e/).

   Invest your time into learning it, it's an absolute life changer.